fargiolas/clangd-inactive-regions.el/README.md

 As far as I know Emacs doesn't have a way to set foreground text opacity.
-Best would be a face attribute so that you can set it in an overlay covering the whole inactive regions and be done with it.
+Best would be a face attribute so that you can set it in an overlay covering each whole region and be done with it.

-So `darken-foreground` method is a fragile and inefficient hack around fontification that for each inactive region looks for symbols with different faces and applies to each of them a different overlay with a dimmed foreground color.
+Hence `darken-foreground` method is a fragile and inefficient hack around
+fontification: for each inactive region looks for symbols with different faces and applies to each of them a different overlay with a dimmed foreground color.